 In addition to The University of Texas at Austin's Graduate School requirements, we require that students complete a course in the fundamentals of Vectorworks before the second semester begins.
 This requirement may be satisfied on-campus if the student is not fluent in Vectorworks before arriving.

 Students must own a laptop computer capable of running Adobe Creative Cloud and a removable USB drive (minimum 64 GB).

 Equipment, software and hardware are ever-evolving in this field of work and as such, suitable skill-training remains flexible and caters towards the student’s area of interest.
-However, each student is currently introduced to Qlab, Isadora, Watchout, d3 and Adobe Creative Suite.
-Other software may include Cinema 4D, Blender, Processing, Catalyst, Pandora’s box and TouchDesigner.
+However, each student is currently introduced to Qlab, Watchout, disguise, Adobe Creative Suite and TouchDesigner.
+Other software may include Cinema 4D, Maya, Blender, Processing, Unreal Engine, Unity and Notch.

-Students typically assist a graduate student in their first semester and are then assigned production designs in the spring.
+Students typically assist a graduate student during their first year and are assigned production designs in the spring for their second year of study.
 Assignments generally include one major produced design per year with other, smaller opportunities surrounding the central project as available.
 Design opportunities can include non-theatre related public events.
 Integrated Media Design graduates emerge with a full portfolio of realized work across a variety of genres.

 Conference and Internship Opportunities

 The program is primarily completed on campus, although we do encourage travel and participation for professional and cultural education.
 The Prague Quadrennial, the United States Institute for Theatre Technology, LDInstitute (LDI), The International Association of Amusement Parks and Attractions (IAAPA), design assistance and study abroad have often been part of the student experience during graduate school at the university.
 Many students have participated in internship programs at major theaters, major opera companies, design studios and television studios.
 In some cases, partial financial support is available from the university for these opportunities.